-I have enjoyed being involved in ESTRO activities for almost 15 years, and throughout my professional career, I have experienced ESTRO as facilitator of a most rewarding and motivating way of working together in an international network.
+I have enjoyed being involved in ESTRO activities for more than 15 years.
+Throughout my professional career, I have experienced ESTRO as facilitator of a most rewarding and motivating way to work together in an international network.
 I initiated my ESTRO activities in 2005 in the GEC ESTRO gynaecology network and in 2007 in the GEC ESTRO Braphygs working group.
-I have since then continued my ESTRO engagement with particular focus on gynaecological brachytherapy as chair of the GEC ESTRO gyn network and as member of the GEC ESTRO committee (since 2012).
-The GEC ESTRO gyn network provided the momentum to establish the international prospective EMBRACE study (2008-), which is currently providing clinical evidence for the positive effect of image guided brachytherapy in cervix cancer.
-Through efforts of the GEC ESTRO gyn network, I also participated in the development of international GEC ESTRO and ICRU recommendations within the field of gynaecological brachytherapy.
-Furthermore, I have interest in educational activities and have been teaching in the ESTRO gyn course since 2007 and in the course on Research in Medical Physics since 2015.
-Finally, the GEC ESTRO committee and the GEC ESTRO working groups have a significant role in contributing to the planning of ESTRO meetings and scientific conferences.
-During the last decade, I was particularly enthusiastic about the initiation of the GEC ESTRO workshop, which connects brachytherapy colleagues in a meeting which is focused on practicing high guality brachytherapy.
+I have since then continued my ESTRO engagement with particular focus on gynaecological brachytherapy as chair of the GEC ESTRO gyn network, as member of the GEC ESTRO committee (since 2012) and as member of the ESTRO board (since 2020).
+The GEC ESTRO gyn network provided the momentum to establish the international prospective EMBRACE study (2008 and onwards).
+The EMBRACE study has been a motor of dissemination of image guided brachytherapy in cervix cancer, and has provided clinical evidence for the positive effect of image guidance.
+Furthermore, I have interest in educational activities and have been teaching in the ESTRO gyn course since 2007 and in the course on Research in Medical Physics (2015-2019).
+Finally, I have enjoyed contributing to the planning of ESTRO meetings and scientific conferences.
+During the last decade, I was particularly enthusiastic about the initiation of the GEC ESTRO workshop, which connects brachytherapy colleagues in a meeting which is focused on practicing high quality brachytherapy.